sakai-mirror/assignment2/README.rst

 Sed and cat will need to be available.
 You will also need to be using the same local maven repository (by default $HOME/.m2/repository) that you used to build your Sakai branch.
-Your Sakai branch needs to be built before you try to build/install Assignment2.
+Your Sakai branch needs to be built before you try to build/install Assignments 2.

 Obtaining dependencies and patching pom.xmls
 ````````````````````````````````````````````

-For Sakai branches 2.8.x and 2.7.x you will need to download two dependencies
+For Sakai branches 2.8.x and 2.7.x you will need to download a dependency
-(taggable-2.9.x and content-review-2.9.1) and patch pom.xml files.
+(taggable-2.9.x) and patch pom.xml files.
 The script
 prepare_for_sakai_env.sh script is included to accomplish this.
 The script
-will download into a directory in assignment2 named temp.
-It then compiles and
+will download into a subdirectory in assignments 2 named temp.
+It then compiles
-installs into your local maven repository the dependencies.
+and installs into your local maven repository the dependency.
 It will patch
-the dependencies' pom.xml files as well as patch assignment2's pom.xml files
+the dependency's pom.xml file as well as patch Assignments 2's pom.xml files
 to work w/ your branch of Sakai.
 It will ONLY patch files within the
-assignment2 source tree.
+Assignments 2's source tree.
 It does NOT touch anything outside of it so your
 base Sakai source tree is left untouched.

-This assignment2 directory MUST be sitting inside your Sakai source
+This Assignments 2 directory MUST be sitting inside your Sakai source
 tree before you try to run the script.

 Compilation